LAStools/LAStools.github.io/download/lasclip_README.md

 clips all the LAS files matching "*.las" against the polygon(s) in "polygon.shp" and stores each result to a LAS file called "*_1.las".

+    lasclip64 -i TO_core_last_zoom.laz -poly polygon.gpkg -gdal -v

+clips the LAZ files against the polygon(s) in "polygon.gpkg".
+With the -gdal argument, input formats such as GPKG, GML, GeoJSON, KML, GPX, and SHP are supported.
+Please note that GPKG, SHP, and GML are recommended for maximum precision, as KML, GPX, and GeoJSON require transformation to geographic coordinates (EPSG:4326) during processing, which may introduce very minor positional differences along polygon boundaries.
+Only single-layer poly input files are supported.
+For multi-layer inputs, only the first layer is processed.
+For GPX files, only routes or tracks layers are supported.

     lasclip64 -i *.txt -iparse xyzt -poly polygon.shp -otxt -oparse xyzt